-A brief glance into the design criteria manual for the Valley Metro Rail system project highlights the importance of providing shade to users of the system that connects Phoenix, Tempe, Chandler, Mesa, Glendale and Peoria in Arizona.
-The word shade is used 40 times in the final draft, and every design element is carefully executed to alleviate heat gain and create cool comfort zones.
+A brief glance at the design criteria manual for the Valley Metro Rail system project highlights the importance of providing shade to users of the system that connects Phoenix, Tempe, Chandler, Mesa, Glendale and Peoria in Arizona.
+The word “shade” is used 40 times in the final draft, and every design element is carefully executed to alleviate heat gain and create cool comfort zones.

 At the award-winning Tempe Transportation Center, custom-colored greenscreen® panels and native plants are again used to provide shade, a vertical enclosure and thematic relationship to the adjacent light rail stations.
 The standard greenscreen® panels were spliced together during the manufacturing process to provide a custom application at a very low cost while helping to provide a human scale to the platform structures.
 In addition to the shading benefit, the incorporation of plant material at this level provides an additional cooling benefit due to evapotranspiration.
 Evapotranspiration occurs when plants take up water through the roots and release it in the form of water vapor through the foliage.
 The additional moisture given off helps to cool the ambient air and both projects benefit from this evaporative cooling.
 The shelters are also very intentional in their sustainable design.
 The gentle butterfly roof harvests rainwater to irrigate the plantings, and benches are designed to provide adequate shade regardless of the sun angle.

 Tell us about your project or receive a sample.